OysteinAmundsen/gymsystems/README.md

 ### Server

-You can start the server bit of this project up in two ways:
+You can start the server bit of this project up in three ways:

 1. Build once and serve